Compressing CFI Graphs and Lower Bounds for the Weisfeiler-Leman Refinements: A Lower Bound for the Iteration Number

 In the beginning of the game, the invariant clearly holds because no cop is placed.
-So assume we are in round $r < \ell$ and let~$W$ be a cop position for the currently placed cops.
-Let $x \in V(C)$ be a vertex in the $\compEquiv$-equivalence class on which the next cop will be placed resulting in the cop position $X := W \cup \set{x}$.
+So assume $r < \ell$, let~$W$ be the current intermediate cop position, and let $x \in V(C)$ be the chosen destination for the next cop to place, which will result in the cop position $X \coloneqq W \cup \set{x}$.
+Now it is the robber's turn to move.

 By Invariant~\ref{inv-no-cop}, the robber is located within the first or last $k+2$ columns of $C$.
-Assume by symmetry that the robber is located within the first $k+2$ columns.
+Assume that the robber is located within the first $k+2$ columns (the argument for the last $k+2$ columns is analogous).
 We make the following case distinction:

 \begin{enumerate} \item Assume $\eqclass{\compExtEquiv}{W}$ is a toroidal vertical separator.
-The robber picks a column among the first $k+2$ not containing a vertex of~$X$.
+The robber picks a column among the first $k+2$ that does not contain a vertex of~$X$.
 Such a column exists because~$X$ contains vertices from at most $k+1$ columns.
-By Invariant~\ref{inv-distance}, $\eqclass{\compExtEquiv}{W}$ does not separate the first $k+2$ columns, so there is a path from the robber to that column within the first $k+2$ columns.
+By Invariant~\ref{inv-distance}, every vertical separator has distance at least $k+2$ to the first column.
+Hence, $\eqclass{\compExtEquiv}{W}$ does not separate the first $k+2$ columns and so there is a path from the robber to the picked column within the first $k+2$ columns.
 Hence, this path only uses vertices in singleton $\compEquiv$-equivalence classes and thus induces a $\compEquiv$-compressible $C$-twisting avoiding~$\eqclass{\compEquiv}{W}$.
 The robber moves to this column.
-Now a cop is placed on the $\compEquiv$-equivalence class of~$x$.
-By construction, the column of the robber is still cop-free and hence Invariant~\ref{inv-no-cop} still holds when a cop is picked up again.
-In particular, the robber does not loose in this round.
+Now a cop is placed on~$x$.
+By construction, the column of the robber is still cop-free in the cop position~$X$.
+In particular, the robber does not lose in this round.

+Now a cop is picked up again resulting in the intermediate cop position $\widehat{W}\subseteq X$.
+Because the robber was in a cop-free row in the cop position $X$, the robber is still in a cop-free row and hence Invariant~\ref{inv-no-cop} holds.